aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>15</sup>&nbsp;The posts went forth in haste by the king’s commandment, and the decree was given out in Shushan the castle; and the king and Haman sat down to drink; but the city of Shushan was perplexed.
+ <sup>15</sup>&nbsp;The posts went forth in haste by the king’s commandment, and the decree was given out in Shushan the castle; and the king and Hâman sat down to drink; but the city of Shushan was perplexed.
 </div></td></tr>